safespring/web/content/career/2026-full-stack-tech-lead.md

 Being a small company means we have to be smart with our time and money: we aim to build things once, build them well, and make them work for many customers.

 The Self-service API and portal are central to that.
-The platform is built on an event driven architecture (some details can be found in the blog post here).
+The platform is built on an event driven architecture (some details can be found in this [blog post](https://www.safespring.com/blogg/2024/2024-05-openinfra-presentation/)).
 They should make it simple for customers to see and manage their resources,  robust enough to scale, and boring enough that our support and infra team doesn’t get 3 a.m. pages.

 ## What you’ll work on